 EMPLOYER OR UNION SPONSORED PART D RETIREE PLANS

-Employers and unions may offer Part D coverage (if offered it may be creditable coverage, that is, coverage at least as good as or better than Medicare Part D) to the Medicare-eligible employees and retirees through their own plans.
+Employers and unions may offer creditable Part D coverage (if that is coverage at least as good as or better than Medicare Part D) to the Medicare-eligible employees and retirees through their own plans.
 These plans are only available to eligible employees and retirees and are not open to the public.
-Employer sponsored Part D plans must follow all of the same rules as commercial Part D plans.
+Employer sponsored Part D plans must follow all the same rules as commercial Part D plans.
 Likewise, members of these plans have the same rights as members of commercial plans.

 Summary of the Medicare Part D Benefit

-Unlike Original Medicare (Parts A and B), which is administered by the Federal Government, Part D is only available through private plans, either a stand-alone prescription drug plan or as part of a Medicare Advantage plan.
+Unlike Original Medicare (Parts A and B), which is administered by the Federal Government, Part D is only available through private plans.
 Medicare contracts with these private companies, which are regulated and subsidized by Medicare, pursuant to one-year, annually renewable contracts.

 Medicare beneficiaries access Part D by either enrolling in a stand-alone prescription drug plan (PDP), which offers drug-only coverage for beneficiaries who choose to receive all other Medicare benefits from Original Medicare, or by enrolling in a Medicare Advantage prescription drug plan (MA-PD) that covers all Medicare benefits, including prescription drug coverage, through a managed care plan.
 For more information on Medicare Advantage plans, refer to Health Programs, Medicare, Managed Care: Medicare Advantage Plans.

 Other Benefits under the Medicare Part D Benefit